C++ Unions

 } d;

-Accessing and Assigning a Union in C++
+Accessing and Modifying Union Members in C++

 Accessing and assigning values to the union members in C++ is also simple and easy.
 The member that was recently assigned can only be read because of the shared memory feature of the unions.
 Also, accessing any other member than the recently assigned one will lead to undefined behavior.